jec/moses_pg/README.md

 goal of the project.
 Eventually, if it is required for performance, I would consider coding parts as C extensions.

+### Status Update 22 May 2012

+The project team have decided to use a backend other than PostgreSQL.
+As a result, at this time, MosesPG is on my back burner.
+I hope to return to it soon with an upcoming project that will likely be using PostgreSQL.

 ## Dependencies

 * Ruby 1.9